TensoRaws/batch-video-encoder/README.md

 # batch-video-encoder

-Encode all videos in folder at a time with ffmpeg commads
+* Encode all videos in folder at a time with ffmpeg commads
+* The original non-video-files will be retained in relative path

 ### Prerequisites